By Zarxrax

 Overview

-Upscaling is done by using an AI “model” to process your video frames.
-Each model has been trained to modify an image in a particular way.
-There are a lot of different models to choose from.
+A model can simply be thought of as a blob of computer code that has been trained to modify an image in a particular way.
+There are a lot of different community-made models to choose from.
 Some models don’t even do upscaling–they might do other tasks like remove certain types of artifacts from the image.
-Models can be found at OpenModelDB.
+Lots of different models can be found at OpenModelDB.
 I will recommend a few models to start with later in this guide.

 Recommended Models